 |Coronavirus – the financial effects|

 It seems that the Americans have now decided to sign up to the idea of Universal Income, at least for the time being.
 As part of the $1.8 trillion stimulus package, $250 billion has been allocated to enhanced unemployment benefit.
 In this country, we have the government agreeing to pay 80% of salaries of those not working as a result of Coronavirus.
-We’re still waiting to find out how much the government will pay the self-employed during the time they cannot work.
+The government has now also said that it will pay the self-employed 80% of their normal net profit (subject to a limit of £2,500 per month) during the time they cannot work.
 But we expect that, in the short-term, the amount of financial hardship which will result from the virus close-down will be minimised.
 No-one should go hungry and no-one should be thrown out of their home as a result of inability to pay the mortgage or the rent.
 We even have and extra 6 months in which to take our cars for an MOT.

 But there have already been significant effects and there will undoubtedly be even more significant effects in the aftermath of all this.
 An immediate effect was that the stock-markets around the globe dropped precipitously, although following the announcement of the US aid package, the stock-markets have rebounded quite a lot.
 They are though currently still substantially down from their pre-coronavirus peak.
 This is in part a reaction to the fact that the listed companies will not be able to make the profits they were used to making, but it also reflects the fact that a number of companies will simply not survive, regardless of the assistance given to them by governments.